 - > Travel occurs during normal work hours on the employer's behalf; - Work is performed during travel outside the employee's normal work hours.
-For example: The employee is working on a presentation while on a plane; - ➤ Overnight travel3 occurs during the employee's normal work hours including the same period on weekends and holidays.
-For example: If an employee normally works 7:30 a.m.
-4:30 p.m.
-Monday through Friday, travel during those hours, even on weekends and holidays, is compensable;
+For example: The employee is working on a presentation while on a plane;

-2 The employee's regularly scheduled working days; typically 7:30 a.m. - 4:30 p.m.
+5 The employee's regularly scheduled working days; typically 7:30 a.m. - 4:30 p.m.
 Monday through Friday or as otherwise practiced in the work unit.